You can contact us about anything relating to the functions of children's social care, including any of the following –

 The Children’s Complaint Team

-you can also complete a leaflet below -
+You can also complete a leaflet accessible via our downloads.

 If you are a young person, you can also contact the National Youth Advocacy Service to ask for an advocate.
 This is an individual who is independent and does not work for children's social care.